NIEM/NIEM.github.io/json/primer/whyuse/index.md

 teams, or when the members of a team change over time -- in short, when *developer cohesion* is low.
-Also, data understanding takes more work when scientists and developers work with many data resources (all at once, or over time) that have many different data element definitions for the same shared concept (`fname`, `gname`, `givenname`) -- in short, when *data resource overlap* is high.
+Also, data understanding takes more work when scientists and developers work with many data resources (all at once, or over time) that have different data element definitions for the same shared concept (`fname`, `gname`, `givenname`) -- in short, when *data resource overlap* is high.
 These conditions -- low cohesion, high overlap -- are almost always found in